Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NpZ5kfieZsU.md

 ### Transcript

-> but are you guys ever moving back into the new headquarters, i mean we are going to like sort of once the regulations in sweden's like decrease no like get like get lifted that is that is technically in the plans yeah
+> but are you guys ever moving back into the new headquarters, I mean we are going to like sort of once the regulations in sweden's like decrease no like get like get lifted that is that is technically in the plans yeah